Strings of diquark-quark (QQ)Q baryon before phase transition: Lattice measurements

+After the thermalization of the gauge configurations, a set of $N=500$ configuration is generated.
+The number of Monte-Carlo updates between the configurations is 2000 updating sweeps.

+Each configuration of the set $N=500$ is updated 70 sweeps then a measurement is taken.
+This process is repeated $n$ times, then the resultant $n$ measurements are averaged and binned together into a single bin entry.
+The jackknifed standard deviation is thus calculated with $N=500$ bins.
+The illustration of the described scheme is shown on Fig.\ref{fig:Updating_Scheme}.

-We consider four data sets corresponding to four equations of evaluating Polyakov lines correlators Eq.~ and Eq.~\eqref{eq:PolyakovLoop} for the meson and baryon with the action-density correlations Eq.~\eqref{eq:mesonic_Correlator} and Eq.~\eqref{eq:baryonic_Correlator}, respectively.
-The statistical uncertainties are estimated using the jackknife method~\cite{Montvay:1994bk}.
+The measurements correspond to evaluating Polyakov lines correlators Eqs.\eqref{eq:QantiQ} and \eqref{eq:QQQ_potential} for the meson and baryon respectively, in addition to evaluating the corresponding action-density correlations of both systems Eqs.\eqref{eq:mesonic_Correlator} and \eqref{eq:baryonic_Correlator}, respectively.

+The correlators of $Q\bar{Q}$ system are evaluated on bins inclusive of $n=6$ updates, on the other hand, the baryonic correlators $(QQ)Q$ are evaluated on bins containing $n=20$ updated configurations.

+The measurements at color source separation $R \ge 12a$ are disregarded for a careful investigation due to possible correlations from the opposite side of the lattice generated by the periodic boundary of the 3D torus.

+To reduce the noise from the signal, we make use of translational invariance by computing the correlation on every node of the lattice, averaging the results over the volume of the 3D torus, in addition, to averaging the action measurements taken at each time slice in Eq.\eqref{eq:average}.

+The volume of lattices employed in this investigation are chosen reasonably large in order to gain high statistics in a gauge-independent manner and also minimize the mirror impacts and correlations across the boundaries ~\cite{Bali:1994de,Bissey:2005sk}.
+These effects will be investigated below.